thisisobate/kyverno-website/src/content/docs/policies/other/restrict-pod-count-per-node/restrict-pod-count-per-node.md

 ---
-title: "Restrict Pod Count per Node"
+title: 'Restrict Pod Count per Node'
 category: Sample
 version: 1.6.0
 subject: Pod
-policyType: "validate"
+policyType: 'validate'
 description: >
   Sometimes Kubernetes Nodes may have a maximum number of Pods they can accommodate due to resources outside CPU and memory such as licensing, or in some development cases.
 This policy restricts Pod count on a Node named `minikube` to be no more than 10.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other/restrict-pod-count-per-node/restrict-pod-count-per-node.yaml" target="-blank">/other/restrict-pod-count-per-node/restrict-pod-count-per-node.yaml</a>

 ```yaml